lairx78/DiseaseScan_AI_Driven_Disease_Media_Monitoring_System/README.md

 Classification Accuracy: 98.33% (59/60 correctly classified).
 Entity Extraction: High precision in capturing disease names and titles, even in cluttered HTML.
 Prompt Engineering: Utilizes robust System Prompts and Few-Shot Prompting to ensure reliability and strict adherence to the health-analysis role.

+## 🚀 Getting Started

+1.  **Prerequisites:** Ensure you have a Google Cloud Project with Vertex AI enabled and valid credentials.
+2.  **Installation:** Clone this repository and install the required dependencies listed in `requirements.txt` (or via the notebook cells).
+3.  **Run Batch Mode:** Open `AI_Disease_Media_Monitoring.ipynb`, upload your input Excel file, and run the cells to process the data.
+4.  **Run Chat Mode:** Open `analysis_agent_chatbot.ipynb`, run the cells to start the Flask server, and click the provided public URL to interact with the agent.